 - it is a vacancy in a centrally coordinated entry‑level program

-- the Agency Head of the Agency in which the notified vacancy existed, another Agency Head and a candidate who applied for the notified vacancy agree, in writing, that the vacancy is a similar vacancy in relation to the candidate
+- the Agency Head of the agency in which the notified vacancy existed and another Agency Head agree, in writing, that the vacancy is a similar vacancy to the notified vacancy

 Agencies can make a decision to employ a person who has been found to be suitable from a recruitment process undertaken by another agency for: